WCCO-TV: History

+The station began telecasting color programs in 1955.
+In 1959, WCCO became the first station in the Midwest to have a videotape machine; it came at a cost of $50,000 and one part-time employee was hired to operate the machine.

 On July 23, 1962, WCCO-TV was involved in the world's first live international broadcast via the Telstar satellite; the station's mobile units provided the feed for all three networks, ABC, CBS, and NBC, for a program originating from native land in the Black Hills showing Mount Rushmore to the world.

+During the fall of 1979, WCCO-TV and radio experienced a labor dispute when the International Brotherhood of Electrical Workers (IBEW), the union representing many of the stations' technical and production personnel, went on strike.
+Despite the walkout, the stations maintained their daily broadcast schedules, utilizing non-striking employees, including management and news personnel, to cover the essential functions.
+For WCCO-TV, this meant that news director Ron Handberg and anchor Skip Loescher were notably involved in producing and presenting the news, as seen in broadcasts from the period.

-The station began telecasting color programs in 1955.
-In September 1983, WCCO relocated its operations from its longtime studios on South 9th Street to the present location at South 11th Street and Nicollet Mall.
+In September 1983, WCCO relocated its operations from its original studios on South 9th Street to the present location at South 11th Street and Nicollet Mall.
 The network gained full ownership of WCCO-TV in 1992, when it acquired what was by then known as Midwest Communications.
 In 2000, Viacom bought CBS, and WCCO became part of the Viacom Television Stations Group.
-In 2006, Viacom Television Stations Group was renamed CBS Television Stations when Viacom and CBS Corporation split into two companies.
+In 2006, Viacom Television Stations Group was renamed CBS Television Stations when Viacom split into two companies.

 During the 1980s, a cable-exclusive sibling station was created to supplement WCCO, with its own slate of local and national entertainment programming.
 This was known as WCCO II, but by 1989, it had evolved into the Midwest Sports Channel, focusing on regional sporting events.
 It continued under CBS ownership until 2000, when it was announced that MSC and sibling RSN Home Team Sports were to be sold.
-HTS went to Comcast, while MSC was sold to Fox Entertainment Group and became part of Fox Sports Net, becoming Fox Sports North.
-It had been an FSN affiliate since 1997.
+HTS went to Comcast, while MSC was sold to Fox Entertainment Group and became Fox Sports North, a part of Fox Sports Net.
+MSC had been an FSN affiliate since 1997.

 On February 2, 2017, CBS agreed to sell CBS Radio to Entercom, currently the fourth-largest radio broadcasting company in the United States.
 The sale was completed on November 17, 2017, and was conducted using a Reverse Morris Trust so that it was tax-free.
-While CBS shareholders retain a 72% ownership stake in the combined company, Entercom, now Audacy, is the surviving entity, with WCCO radio and its sibling stations separated from WCCO-TV.
+While CBS shareholders retained a 72% ownership stake in the combined company, Entercom, now Audacy, is the surviving entity, with WCCO radio and its sibling stations separated from WCCO-TV.